cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture2.md

 {cite:ts}`mcquarrie_statistical_2000`, Chapter 1, Chapter 2.1
 {cite:ts}`chandler_introduction_1987`, Chapter 3.1 - 3.2

+## Goals for today's lecture
+- What is a macrostate?
+A microstate?
+An ensemble?
+- Why would the degeneracy of an ensemble be important?
+- What are important conditions to ensure the time-average is equivalent to the ensemble-average?
+- How does the definition of entropy we discuss differ from the classic "entropy is disorder" description?

 ## Macrostates and Microstates

 Recall that our goal in statistical mechanics is to develop a